-The best option for handling your mortgage during a divorce depends on many factors including the loan itself and whether you or your spouse plan to live in your marital home.
+The best option for handling your mortgage during a divorce depends on many factors.
+These factors include the loan itself and whether you or your spouse plan to live in your marital home.
 Refinancing during divorce is a common practice when one party would like to continue living in the marital home.

 In order to consider refinancing during divorce, you must be able to qualify for the mortgage with only your income and credit score.
 If that isn’t possible, a parent, sibling, or adult child may act as a cosigner to help you qualify for the loan.
 However, it’s important to note that the cosigner would be equally responsible if payments are missed and their credit score could be affected.

-Alimony or spousal support can also be used to help qualify for the mortgage, but only if the divorce settlement states you will continue to receive payments for at least three more years.
-Many lenders also request proof that you’ve received 6 months of payments and have the money to use for your mortgage payment.
+Alimony or spousal support can also be used to help qualify for the mortgage.
+This is only allowed if the divorce settlement states you will continue to receive payments for at least three more years.
+Many lenders also request proof that you’ve received six months of payments.
+They may also require proof that you have the money available to use for your mortgage payment.

 Let’s talk through a hypothetical situation for refinancing during divorce.
 Say your marital home is worth $200,000 and you still owe $100,000.
 That would mean you and your spouse have $100,000 in equity.
 If you’ve agreed to a 50-50 split, you would owe your spouse $50,000.
 In this instance, it might be a good idea to refinance your mortgage for $150,000 with $50,000 cash out to pay off your spouse.